mmu-webdesign/Level4-web-term-1/CSS/css02/13-overflow.md

 - Save `exercise-13.html` and view it in your browser.

+- You may have to hover over the text to see the scroll bar.

 <figure>
 <img src="media/ex-13-2.png" alt="Two boxes with overflowing text.
 One horizontal, the other vertical">
 <figcaption>